 The Samuel Storey Trust has generously funded the setting up within the University Library and Archives, of the Samuel Storey Writing and Performance Collection.

-This has enabled the acquisition of a number of archives of individual playwrights, screenwriters and comedy writers, including:
+This has enabled the acquisition of a number of archives of individual playwrights, screenwriters, comedy writers, and television producers including:

 Julia Pascal is known for her writing of challenging works, unafraid of convention, political situation or societal pressures, for those who she describes as being 'on the fringes'.